Last Updated on 2 March, 2021 by Veronica

 St. Nicholas Church in Nice

-One of the most curious buildings we have seen in Nice is the Church of St. Nicholas; a Russian Orthodox church that reminds us of St. Basil’s Cathedral in Moscow.
+One of the most curious buildings in Nice is the Church of St. Nicholas, a Russian Orthodox church that reminds us of St. Basil’s Cathedral in Moscow.

-When we arrived they were celebrating their religious ceremony so we couldn’t visit the inside, but you can make the visit for 3 euros, obviously not when there is worship.
+When we arrived, they celebrated their religious ceremony so we couldn’t visit the inside, but you can visit for 3 euros, obviously not when worship is.

 To get to this Russian Orthodox church in Nice, we went by car.
 It’s on Nicolás II Avenue.